 Lexia Reading is used by school systems throughout the world to encourage students to improve their reading and literacy.
 Lexia Reading’s interactive, educational software will help identified students learn to read, and increase school performance.
 The package will initially be used with Key Stage 3 to support lifelong literacy.
 Additional reading interventions (MISKIN/Corrective Reader) will also be put in place for students identified from LUCID and targeted if reading age is below 9.

 Students will receive specialised dyslexia resources from qualified staff, with strategies shared with all staff and parents.
 Staff and students will have greater understanding of personal need and parent’s confidence in school actions will increase.
+The Academy uses online packages such as IDL to support students with dyslexic tendencies

 The Bridge is the Academy’s Social Inclusion Centre, co-ordinated by the Bridge Manager.
 Within the Bridge support is given to students with more complex social, emotional, behavioural and medical issues.
 It provides a safe and supportive environment for the Academy’s most vulnerable students.
 The Bridge facility is used to provide one to one support for students and is also open on a morning for social time and a breakfast club.